kamlesh9876/kamlesh9876/README.md

 ---

 ## 👨‍💻 About Me
-I’m a developer who loves turning ideas into clean, fast, and functional applications.
+I’m a passionate developer who loves turning ideas into **clean, fast, and functional applications**.
 From **Android apps** to **Python tools**, **AI integrations**, **APIs**, **games**, and **full-stack web apps**, I build products end-to-end — UI, backend, databases, deployment, and polish.

 ---